jacderida/automated_music_utils/README.md

 Installation and Setup
 ======================
-Eventually the installation process will be with pip, i.e.:
+Eventually, the installation process will be with pip, i.e.:
 ```
 pip install amu
 ```